 Sure, every once in a while you might still see a beaming author posing for pictures and handing out signed copies of their book at your local retailer, but that’s no longer the most practical or cost-effective option.

-With some carefully planned content strategies, authors can now take advantage of the blog tour, an inexpensive and low-maintenance type of campaign that can help you gain exposure while using some simple networking and SEO tricks to your advantage.
+With some carefully planned content strategies, authors can now take advantage of the blog tour, an inexpensive and low-maintenance type of campaign that can help you get publicity for your book using some simple networking and SEO tricks to your advantage.

 What Is a Blog Tour?

 Blog tours are defined by a set period of time, usually a few weeks, during which original, engaging content is created and shared across multiple blogs.